KMarinkov/KMarinkov/README.md

 *Goal-oriented.
 Motivated and enthusiastic to discover and learn new technologies.
 Focused and dedicated with end goal to work as Software Engineer.*

-### *Education*
+### *🎓 Education*

-🎓 *Corporate security, Bachelor’s degree*
+- *Corporate security, Bachelor’s degree*

-🎓 *Protection of Information in Computer Systems and Networks, Master's degree*
+- *Protection of Information in Computer Systems and Networks, Master's degree*

-🎓 *Software engineering training camp, IT TALENTS*
+- *Software engineering training camp, IT TALENTS*

 ### *🛠 Tech Stack*